Proving Fault in a Product Liability Case

 Ordinarily, to hold someone liable for your injuries, you must show that they were careless.
-That is, they were negligent, and that their carelessness led to your injuries.
+That is, they were negligent, and their carelessness led to your injuries.
 With products sold to the general public, however, it would be extremely difficult and prohibitively expensive for one individual to have to show how and when a manufacturer was careless in making a particular product.

 The consumer can't be expected to prove whether the seller or renter of a product had a proper system in place to check for manufacturer defects.
 Furthermore, the courts shouldn't expect plaintiffs to ascertain whether the wholesaler or retailer caused the defect after receiving the product from the manufacturer.
 Finally, a consumer can't be expected to check each product before using it to see if it's defective or dangerous.

 For all these reasons, the law has developed a doctrine known as "strict liability."
 Strict liability allows a person injured by a defective or unexpectedly dangerous product to recover compensation.
 They can recover from the manufacturer, distributor, seller, or anyone in the chain of commerce without showing that the individual or company was actually negligent.

 Proving Fault and the Rules of Strict Liability

 Proving fault in a product liability case doesn't require a showing of carelessness on the part of the manufacturer or seller if all of the following conditions exist:

 - The defect caused an injury while the product was being used in a way that it was intended to be used;